The Best Really Are the Best... Or Are They???

 I was still thoroughly entertained by what I saw but was now wondering if I was actually a fan of the content or the nostalgia that comes from watching this over the years.
 When broken down this is just a meat smoothie joke which I could see as a diet fad in the upcoming year.
 Though I still find it funny, in this case especially, I know that it's not the content that triggers my response.

-I'm starting to wonder how these classics would hold up against some of the other sketches that have gotten large laughs out of me that I'm seeing for the first time or at least the first time that I remember since they weren't all beaten into my head.
+I'm starting to wonder how these classics would hold up against some of the other sketches that have gotten large laughs out of me that I'm seeing for the first time.
+Or at least the first time that I remember since they weren't all beaten into my head through best of and replays.
 I still think they'd be good, I'm just wondering how good they actually are.

 The Wicker Breakdown:

 - The show starts with a repeat of The Dead String Quartet sketch from a couple weeks earlier, not sure if they just replayed the original or if this was a remake, as everything was the same except the end which was a pre-recorded introduction from Ford saying, "Live from New York it's Saturday Night.

 - Ron Nessen then opened the show.
 I never heard of this man before, and when I found out, he was the White House Press Secretary from the time I instantly knew why.

 - This was followed by the Bass-O-Matic sketch the triggered the introductory thoughts that are written above.

 - Chevy as Ford meets with Nessen to discuss whether or not he should do the show.
 This was another Ford is dumb sketch without much meat to hang onto after the passage of time.